david-lorenzo-vargas/Product-Widgets/README.md

 ## Description

 Product widgets display, the user can select the colour of the widget, link it to a public profile or activate it.
-Just one widget can be active at a time so if the user actiaves a widget, the other active widget gets deactivated.
+Just one widget can be active at a time so if the user activates a widget, the other active widget gets deactivated.

 If the user hovers the "i" icon a tooltip gets rendered.